-Sarah Ruf, staff member, briefly joined the meeting to give an update on the Council's Website Development.
+Sarah Ruf, Community Relations Specialist for the Council, briefly joined the meeting to give an update on the Council's Website Development.
 She is working to provide the Department of Administration (ADOA) the information they need to bid out the project.
 There was discussion about functionality testing prior to the website going live.
 The ADOA are aware the Council would like to have a contract in place before September 30, 2019.